mr4tt/zotbot/files/computing_resources.md

 # computing_resources
+- [A CRITICAL FIELD GUIDE FOR WORKING WITH MACHINE LEARNING DATASETS](https://knowingmachines.org/critical-field-guide) - Maybe you’re an engineer creating a new machine vision system to track birds.
+You might be a journalist using social media data to research Costa Rican households.
+You could be a researcher who stumbled upon your university’s archive of handwritten census cards from 1939.
+Or a designer creating a chatbot that relies on large language models like GPT...

+- [Learn VIM while playing a game - VIM Adventures](https://vim-adventures.com/) - VIM Adventures is an online game based on VIM's keyboard shortcuts.
+It's the "Zelda meets text editing" game.
+So come have some fun and learn some VIM!

 - [AutoRegex: Convert from English to RegEx with Natural Language Processing](https://www.autoregex.xyz/)

 - [alex/what-happens-when](https://github.com/alex/what-happens-when) - An attempt to answer the age old interview question "What happens when you type google.com into your browser and press enter?"